swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

 }
 ```

-This follows from said closure being initialized within a disconnected
-isolation region.

-#### Isolated Closures

-A synchronous non-`Sendable` closure that is isolated to an actor cannot be
+An actor-isolated synchronous non-`Sendable` closure cannot be transferred to a
-transferred to a callsite that expects a synchronous closure.
-This is because as
+callsite that expects a synchronous closure.
+This is because as part of
-part of transferring the closure, we have erased the specific isolation domain
+transferring the closure, we have erased the specific isolation domain that the
-that the closure was isolated to, so we cannot guarantee that we will invoke the
+closure was isolated to, so we cannot guarantee that we will invoke the value in
-value in the actor's isolation domain:
+the actor's isolation domain:

 ```swift
 @MainActor func transferClosure(_ f: () -> ()) async { ... }